slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 }
 ```

-### src/main/java/hello/SlackApp.java
+### `src/main/java/hello/SlackApp.java`

 This is an essential part of this application.
 All the logic to handle Slack events should be here.
-In this `@Configuration` class, you can also inject service classes and whatever into Bolt's **App** by taking full advantage of the Spring DI container.
+In this `@Configuration` class, you can also inject service classes into Bolt's `App` by taking full advantage of the Spring DI container.

 ```java
 package hello;